 My son is reasonably fit and athletic, but it’s not thanks to baseball.
 He walks to school.
 He plays tag, football, and basketball at school recess.
 He rides a bike.
 He shoots baskets.
 He did a bunch of rock climbing at a bouldering gym last year.
 He plays outside with friends during play dates.

 Yes, coaches work with kids on base running, and perhaps players run a lap or two at the beginning of practice.
 But by and large, you don’t get in shape by playing baseball.
 This is why most high school baseball programs insist that players spend 10-20 hours/week on physical conditioning outside of baseball practices.
 High school coaches also encourage players to participate in other sports besides baseball to promote more balanced physical development.
 Multi-sport participation is good at young ages as well, rotating to a different sport each season.
+See The Value of Being a Multiple Sport Athlete for Baseball Players to learn about the numerous benefits.

 In other words, the best way to get your body in good enough condition to play baseball is to use your body for sports or other physical activities that aren’t baseball.